mozilla-services/docs/source/token/apis.rst

       has seen credentials with a more recent generation number.
     - **"invalid-client-state"**:  authentication failed because the server has seen an updated value of the *X-Client-State* header.
+    - **"new-users-disabled"**:  authentication failed because the user has not been seen previously on this server, and new user accounts have been disabled in the application config.

 - **405** : unsupported method
 - **406** : unacceptable - the client asked for an Accept we don't support